johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

     - If the subject learned that the subject did **not** have a pulse, this would be **sufficient** to reject him as a candidate.
     - Alternatively, the belief that he probably has a pulse is **necessary** for the belief that he might be a good candidate.

-In this series of esseys, we will precisely define the concepts of **relevance**, **informativeness**, **persuasiveness**, **sufficiency**, and **necessity** and quantify these with some concrete numerical examples.
+## Why Bayesian Argumentation

+Like all models, the Bayesian model of subjective belief is a incomplete description of the human mind.
+But it has the advantage of being clearly defined.
+Building clear terminology on top of a clear model helps clarify our thinking, facilitate discussion, and sharpen our intuition about what argument actually is.

+There is a large body of academic work on Bayesian argumentation[^1][^2].
+But these essay are intended for practitioners: specifically software engineers building practical applications of argumentation for AI, argument mapping systems, or in my particular case, design of [social protocols](/tags/social-protocols).
+Our goal is to provide a useful and clear vocabulary, with common-sense but precise definitions for common concepts related to argument strength.
+This can hopefully help clarify discussion among collaborators and prove useful in documentation and code.

 ## Introductory Example 2

 Now consider another example argument: *the car won't start* because *the car is out of gas*.
-Assuming this **is** new information to the subject (and assuming an internal combustion engine) it is probably going to be persuasive.
+If the subject previously believed the car had gas (and assuming an internal combustion engine), then this new information might well be persuasive.
+But only if the subject *believes* the car actually is out of gas.
+For the argument to be persuasive, the subject must actually accept this new information as possibly true.
+These ideas are more precisely defined and quantified in [informativeness and persuasiveness](/informativeness-and-persuasiveness).

-Except what if the the subject previously believed that *the car's battery is dead*?
+Now, suppose the subject accepts the premise, but also believes that *the car's battery is dead*?
 With this assumption, the car being out of gas is now in a sense now irrelevant.

 Clearly the relevance of an argument depends on context.
 It depends on other beliefs the subject has about the state of world.

-But theoretically, if we have a model of some subject's beliefs about the world (in the form of a probability distribution), we can actually identify the **corelevant** beliefs -- the beliefs cause the argument to be relevant.
+But theoretically, if we have a model of some subject's beliefs about the world, we can actually identify the **corelevant** beliefs -- the beliefs cause the argument to be relevant.
 We will define this more precisely in the essay on [relevance and corelevance](/relevance-and-corelevance).

 ## Argumentation Terminology